 - Instead of rubbing your hair dry with a terrycloth towel, use a soft cotton towel to pat or scrunch it dry.
 This prevents wavy hair from getting damaged, frizzy, or tangled.

 - If you wash your hair before going to sleep, wrap it in a satin scarf or a thin cotton T-shirt.
-This prevents your hair from becoming frizzy.
+This prevents your hair from becoming frizzy or tangled.

 While embracing your natural hair texture is important, there is nothing wrong with wanting curlier hair.
 Read on to know how!